Skip to main navigationSkip to main content

 You can check if you need a visa and what type you need using the GOV.UK self checker.
 Depending on your nationality, you might not need to apply for a visa before you travel.

-You will need to request a Short-Term study visa letter from your Faculty Office when you have been unconditionally accepted on your programme of study to use as proof of the course(s) you will study.
+You will need to request a Short-Term study visa letter from your Faculty Office, after you have been unconditionally accepted on your programme of study.
+This will be required as proof of the course(s) you will be studying whilst you are in the UK.
+You will need this letter to support your visa application, or you may need to show it to a Border Officer on your arrival in the UK.

 Conditions of a Short-term Study Visa